Jump (magazine line)

 Jump (ジャンプ, Janpu), also known as Jump Comics, is a line of manga anthologies (manga magazines) created by Shueisha.
 It began with Shōnen Jump manga anthology in 1968, later renamed Weekly Shōnen Jump.
 The origin of the name is unknown.
-The Jump anthologies are primarily intended for teen male audiences, although the Weekly Shōnen Jump magazine has also been popular with the female demographic.
-Along with the line of manga anthologies, Shōnen Jump also includes a crossover media franchise, where there have been various Shōnen Jump themed crossover anime and video games (since Famicom Jump) which bring together various Shōnen Jump manga characters.
+The Jump anthologies are primarily intended for a teen male audiences, although the Weekly Shōnen Jump magazine has also been popular with the female demographic.
+Along with the line of manga anthologies, Shōnen Jump also includes a crossover media franchise, where there have been various Shōnen Jump themed crossover anime and video games (since Famicom Jump), which bring together various Shōnen Jump manga characters.

 History

 In 1949, Shueisha got into the business of making manga magazines, the first being Omoshiro Book.
 In 1951, Shueisha created a female version of that anthology entitled Shōjo Book.
 Shōjo Book led to the publication of the highly successful Shōjo manga magazine: Ribon.
 Omoshiro Book went out of print and Shueisha decided to make another male version of their successful Shōjo Book to even it out and made the magazine Shōnen Book.
 In the middle of Shōnen Book's publication, Shōnen Jump began its run (at the time was a Semiweekly magazine and had no "Weekly").
 Shōnen Book ended when Shōnen Jump became a Weekly magazine correctly changing its name to Weekly Shōnen Jump.
-In 1969 a special issue called Bessatsu Shōnen Jump took Shōnen Book's place.
+In 1969, a special issue called Bessatsu Shōnen Jump took Shōnen Book's place.
 In addition to the success of Weekly Shōnen Jump, Shueisha created a Seinen version of the magazine in 1979, called Young Jump (now Weekly Young Jump).
 Bessatsu Shōnen Jump, later got renamed Monthly Shōnen Jump and became a magazine of its own.
 The seasonal issues of Weekly Shōnen Jump are now called Akamaru Jump.
 In 1985, Shueisha started the publication of two business related manga magazines; a salaryman Jump magazine called Business Jump and an office lady manga magazine called Office You, also in 1988 started the publication of Super Jump.
 Many other Seinen related Jump magazines, started as spin-off issues of the Weekly Young Jump magazine.
 In 1993, Shueisha announced and released the video game/manga magazine V Jump alongside the Jump light novel line Jump j-Books.
-In 2003 Shogakukan's Viz Media released an English version of Weekly Shōnen Jump called Shonen Jump.
-Monthly Shōnen Jump discontinued in 2007 and was replaced with the Jump SQ. magazine, four series from the magazine were moved.
+In 2003, Shogakukan's Viz Media released an English version of Weekly Shōnen Jump called Shonen Jump.
+Monthly Shōnen Jump discontinued in 2007, and was replaced with the Jump SQ. magazine, four series from the magazine were moved.
 In addition to the Jump SQ. anthology, a spin-off issue was created, called Jump SQ.II (Second).
 Saikyō Jump was started on December 3, 2010, with close ties to Weekly Shōnen Jump and V Jump.